MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-authenticator-app.md

 Beginning with version 6.2310.7174, Microsoft Authenticator for Android is compliant with FIPS 140-3 for all Microsoft Entra authentications using phishing-resistant device-bound passkeys, push multifactor authentications (MFA), passwordless phone sign-in (PSI), and time-based one-time passcodes (TOTP).
 For organizations using Intune Company Portal, install version 5.0.6043.0 in addition to the latest version of Authenticator for FIPS compliance.

 ## Determining Microsoft Authenticator registration type in My Security-Info
-Managining and adding additional Microsoft Authenticator registrations can be performed by users by accessing [MySecurityInfo](https://aka.ms/mysecurityinfo) or by selecting Security info from My Account (see the URLs in the next section).
+Managining and adding additional Microsoft Authenticator registrations can be performed by users by accessing [MySecurityInfo](https://aka.ms/mysecurityinfo) (see the URLs in the next section) or by selecting Security info from MyAccount.
 Specific icons are used to differentiate whether the Microsoft Authenticator registration is passwordless phone sign-in or MFA.

 Authenticator registration type | Icon
 ------ | ------